tor-jorgen/simpleinvoice-server/README.md

 SMTP_PASSWORD=77d38251-2184-4539-b44d-a1fe9d019063
 SMTP_SENDER_EMAIL=harry.kure@gmail.com
 SMTP_SENDER_NAME=Harry Kure
-CSRF_TOKEN=d2477104-adc0-405f-a2eb-7b49c1371ea3
+CSRF_TOKEN=4581e4c0-39d1-4fc3-9ce6-8feee2269ee2
 `````

-Note that the address to localhost is `host.docker.internal` inside Docker.
-This is a special DNS name that resolves to
-the internal IP address of the host.

 ### Invoice template configuration

-The invoice template is an Open Document Text (ODT) file that is used to generate the invoice PDF files.
+The invoice template is an Open Document Text (ODT) file used to generate the PDF invoice files.
 The template
 can be customized to include the information you want in the invoice.
 The template file should be placed in the
 directory specified by the `INVOICE_INVOICE_TEMPLATE` environment variable (see above for more information).
 See [example-templates](./example-templates) for examples.